-Many of the pedagogical choices we've made when creating CLIP materials are informed by the research on multimedia learning by Richard E. Mayer, Professor of Psychology at UC Santa Barbara, and others.
-Our primary goal is to design learning objects that cause students to engage with information.
+Many of the pedagogical choices we made when creating CLIP materials was informed by the research on multimedia learning by Richard E. Mayer, Professor of Psychology at UC Santa Barbara, and others.
+Our primary goal was to design learning objects that cause students to engage with information.

 Have more questions?
 Contact CLIP (email@example.com)

 Who can use these tutorials?
 Can I pass them on to others?

 Anyone is free to use CLIP materials.
 CLIP materials are all free and open-source.
 The materials are hosted and ready to be used.
 Simply direct people to the URLs provided for each tutorial.
 See the Use Suggestions page for more info.

 Yes.
 You may download the sources files for any CLIP material, edit, remix, reformat, republish, etc. All CLIP materials are under the Creative Commons: Attribution-Non Commercial-Share Alike.
 Edit away -- just be sure to provide attribution, don't sell your remixes and share your versions as well.
 To provide attribution, you may choose to link to the "more info" page that we've created for each CLIP material, or identify that your version has been adapted from CLIP materials and provide a link back to our site.

 Studies have shown that people learn from multimedia learning objects better when words are spoken rather than printed as text (Mayer, 2006; Moreno & Mayer, 1999).
 Mayer (2006) describes this effect from a cognitive perspective: "Printed words can overload the visual channel because the animation and the printed words must compete for attentional resources during learning.
 When words are presented as spoken text, this offloads some of the cognitive demand from the visual channel to the auditory channel" (p.
 380).